Jason Spezza

-Jason Rocco Anthony Spezza (born June 13, 1983) is a Canadian former professional ice hockey centre.
-Spezza played 19 career seasons in the National Hockey League (NHL) from 2002 to 2022, and is currently a part of the Toronto Maple Leafs' front office.
+Jason Rocco Anthony Spezza (born June 13, 1983) is a Canadian former professional ice hockey centre and current assistant general manager of the Pittsburgh Penguins of the National Hockey League.
+Spezza played 19 career seasons in the NHL from 2002 to 2022.

 After beginning his major junior career at the early age of 15 in the Ontario Hockey League (OHL), Spezza was selected second overall in the 2001 NHL Entry Draft by the Ottawa Senators, eventually serving as their team captain following the departure of Daniel Alfredsson.
 Playing in the American Hockey League (AHL) in 2004–05 due to the NHL lockout, he won the Les Cunningham Award as league MVP with the Binghamton Senators.
 In 2005–06, Spezza set an Ottawa Senators franchise record with 71 assists, while hitting the 90-point mark for the first of two times in his NHL career.
 He later played for the Dallas Stars and Toronto Maple Leafs.
+Following his retirement, he spent a year in the Maple Leafs' front office, before taking his current role with the Penguins.

 Internationally, Spezza represented Canada at three World Junior Championships and two World Championships.
 When he made his World Junior debut in 2000, he became the third 16-year-old in history to make the team, after Wayne Gretzky and Eric Lindros.

 Early life

 Spezza was born on June 13, 1983, in Mississauga, Ontario.
-He was born to Italian parents Rino and Donna Spezza along with twin siblings Michelle and Matthew, an ice hockey goaltender who most recently played for the Flint Generals of the International Hockey League (IHL).
+He was born to Italian parents Rino and Donna Spezza along with twin siblings Michelle and Matthew.
 Growing up in the Toronto area, he watched the Toronto Maple Leafs, but has cited Mario Lemieux as his favourite player as a child.
 Spezza attended St. Michael's College School.

 At age one, Spezza won a baby contest and began his youth modelling career.
 The victory resulted in Spezza becoming the poster boy for Baby, a Broadway musical that played at Toronto's O'Keefe Centre in the summer of 1984.
 At age five, Spezza was chosen for a Minute Maid commercial.
 Two years later, he modelled clothing for stores Woolco and Kmart.